iyegoroff/use-backlash/README.md

 ]

 const update: UpdateMap<State, Action> = {
-  // The second parameter is value that was passed to the 'loaded' action
+  // The second parameter is a value that was passed to the 'loaded' action
   // a few lines earlier.
   loaded: (_, count) => [count],